Skip to main content

 2. Check that the certificate is properly uploaded and not expired

-3. Ensure app has required Microsoft Graph permissions
+3. Ensure the app has the required Microsoft Graph permissions

 JavaScript errors detected